Andrew III, Baron of Vitré: Life

 Andrew was the eldest son of Andrew II, Baron of Vitré, and his third wife Eustacie of Rays, daughter of Harscoët of Rays.
 He founded the old convent of the Jacobins in Nantes in 1228.

 In c.
 1230, Andrew rebuilt the Château de Vitré and surrounded it with fortifications that encompassed the Vieil-Bourg and the church of Notre-Dame of Vitré.
 He also founded the castle of Chevré, a lordship belonging to the Barony of Vitré.
 He took part in the Seventh Crusade in 1248 with Louis IX of France and died at the Battle of Al Mansurah.

 In his last will and testament dated 1248, Andrew of Vitré gave his wife le chastel de Chasteillon, le moulin de l'estangs doud. lieu et Vendelays o touz ses appartenances (the castle of Chasteillon, the mill by the pond of the aforementioned place and Vendelays and all its dependencies).
-One of the executors wasGuillaume Merlin, dean of Mayenne.
+One of the executors was Guillaume Merlin, dean of Mayenne.